Skip to main content

 Winding up an SMSF can be complex, and you must follow the correct process to avoid penalties.

-1. Check your Trust Deed: review your deed for any specific wind-up instructions.
+1. Check your trust deed: review your deed for any specific wind-up instructions.

 2. Sell or transfer assets: you will need to sell the fund’s assets (like shares or property) or transfer them out of the fund.